NHSLeadership/nightingale-companion/readme.txt

  we generated a 100 score in LightHouse for the metrics of Performance, Accessibility, Best Practices and SEO.

  == Changelog ==

+= 1.2 =
+Maintenance release:
+ - Removed LoadCSS, defer JS to footer and cache options.
+All three were minor performance improvements but introduced bugs with other plugins (notably LearnDash, BuddyBoss and Events Calendar).
+With good server configuration and usage of tools like CloudFlare better results can be achieved without damaging functionality of third party plugins.
+ - Corrected issue where styled login page would not inherit site colour settings from theme.
+It now does.
+ - updated various dependancy libraries for security and stability.

 = 1.1.1 =
 Added audio playback speed controls (under display section of settings)